February 19, 2019

 How, you might ask?
 A warming winter smoothie, that’s how.

 While sipping on a smoothie during winter may seem counterintuitive, the truth of the matter is: smoothies are a great way to consume fruit and vegetables in one sitting, no matter the season.
-Plus, the smoothie you drink now doesn’t have to be the same as the one you chug in, say, July, MindBodyGreen explains.
-Like the rest of your diet, smoothies can — and should — reflect the changing seasons.
+Plus, the smoothie you drink during winter can – and should – be different than your summer recipe, MindBodyGreen suggests.

 That’s where this Warming Green Smoothie recipe by the Minimalist Baker comes in.
 “After doing some research on the ancient practice of Ayurveda, I discovered there are a few ways to 'warm' your smoothie so it’s not so cooling to your body, which is perfect when you’re already battling colder temps but still want your daily dose of greens,” Minimalist Baker explains.

 The recipe begins with ripe frozen banana, carrot and frozen zucchini (or cauliflower).
-Next comes protein powder, hemp seeds for a dose of essential fatty acids, and warming spices like ginger, turmeric, cinnamon and black pepper.
+Next comes protein powder, hemp seeds, and warming spices like ginger, turmeric, cinnamon and black pepper.
 You can also choose to add in some spirulina or a handful of spinach or kale for some extra green.
 All of this is topped off with some dairy-free milk and blended thoroughly.

 To make the recipe a little more winter-friendly (or, less cold), Minimalist Baker offers some easy tweaks.
 A simple fix is to use cold or room temperature banana and zucchini instead of frozen.
-Opt for dairy-free milks like cashew or macadamia instead of coconut milk, which can be more cooling in the body.
-You also might want to try drinking in the afternoon when your "digestive fire" is strongest, as opposed to the morning when it is low, Minimalist Baker explains.
+Reach for dairy-free milks like cashew or macadamia instead of coconut milk, which can be "more cooling in the body," Minimalist Baker notes.
+You also might want to try drinking in the afternoon when your "digestive fire" is strongest, as opposed to the morning when it is thought to be low, Minimalist Baker explains.

 MindBodyGreen offers some tips for making smoothies a winter-friendly food, including the suggestion to chew smoothies: